Plasmin-α2-antiplasmin complex

 Plasmin-α2-antiplasmin complex (PAP) is a 1:1 irreversibly formed inactive complex of the enzyme plasmin and its inhibitor α2-antiplasmin.
 It is a marker of the activity of the fibrinolytic system and a marker of net activation of fibrinolysis.
+Excess of the PAP complex can lead to abnormal bleeding due to enhanced clot lysis leading to a hyperfibrinolytic state.
+The PAP complex can be useful in the determining the prognosis of a clot, but it is limited because it is measured using ELISA.